I like Vector Graphics.

 I wish I had a couple extra to be frozen in the icebox for future generations to come though.

 Later on, after purchasing my Lenovo S10 netbook, I got for myself a customised skin on a whim.

 It was just a few days after the wedding, so I had a lot on my mind and was a little muddled on the design.
 In the end, I submitted a repeating image.
 The skin wasn’t cheap, but I’m really happy with how it turned out since it looks so personalised

 After living in Rome for a while, I didn’t think that I’d have any more Rinaz stuff.
 But it was a pleasant surprise that I still did.

 Oooh!
-Much loves!
+Much love!
 I love it as its an exact replica and it looks so 3D!
 I wore it practically everywhere with pride.
 Unfortunately I accidentally left it in the washing machine and the varnish is scratched.
-Luckily its not broken, and its now in Lynn’s good hands at the moment.
+Luckily it’s not broken, and it’s now in Lynn’s good hands at the moment for repairs.

 Nevertheless, I had a peek at Lynn making a Cart badge too.
 I wonder if Cartcart would be willing to wear it around

 Finally I stumbled upon Beading and Beyond – a website making customised jewellery and upon looking at her works, I ordered a set and was really excited to see it when I reached Singapore.